aws-samples/ml-edge-getting-started/samples/onnx_accelerator_sample1/Greengrass.md

 In [this directory](./simulated_device/) you'll find the Python application that runs on each edge device and streams synthetic raw turbine data, which has been collected from real sensors installed in a 3D printed mini wind turbine.
 The README in that folder provides instructions on how to configure and run that application.

 > **Warning**
-> To keep things simple for this code sample, the simulated device and the windturbine detector component are communicating through a local MQTT broker, unauthenticated.
+> To keep things simple, the simulated device and the windturbine detector component are communicating through a local MQTT broker, unauthenticated.
 To secure your connection, you can follow the steps described in the [AWS IoT Greengrass V2 workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/5ecc2416-f956-4273-b729-d0d30556013f/en-US/chapter6-mqtt-broker)

 ### AWS IoT Greengrass

-The steps of this section are also described in the dedicated AWS IoT Immersion Day Workshop: https://catalog.workshops.aws/aws-iot-immersionday-workshop/en-US/aws-greengrassv2/greengrass-physicaldevice/lab37-rpi-greengrass-basics
+The following steps are also described in the dedicated AWS IoT Immersion Day Workshop: https://catalog.workshops.aws/aws-iot-immersionday-workshop/en-US/aws-greengrassv2/greengrass-physicaldevice/lab37-rpi-greengrass-basics

-- Follow the steps described in the following link to create a user and get credentials: https://catalog.workshops.aws/aws-iot-immersionday-workshop/en-US/aws-greengrassv2/greengrass-physicaldevice/lab37-rpi-greengrass-basics#create-an-aws-user-for-device-provisioning under Step 2
+- Follow the steps in the following link to create a user and get credentials: https://catalog.workshops.aws/aws-iot-immersionday-workshop/en-US/aws-greengrassv2/greengrass-physicaldevice/lab37-rpi-greengrass-basics#create-an-aws-user-for-device-provisioning under Step 2

-    When prompted to enter the core device name and thing group name, use the following values:
+    When prompted to enter the "core device name" and "thing group name", use the following values:
     - Core device name: WindTurbine
     - thing group name: WindTurbines

-    Follow the remaining instructions in step 2 to install the Greengrass Core software on your Raspberry pi using the credentials you created previously
+    Follow the remaining instructions in Step 2 to install the Greengrass Core software on your Raspberry Pi using the credentials you previously created.
     ```
     curl -s https://d2s8p88vqu9w66.cloudfront.net/releases/greengrass-nucleus-latest.zip > greengrass-nucleus-latest.zip && unzip greengrass-nucleus-latest.zip -d GreengrassInstaller
     ```